microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0/New-MgUser.md

   - `[Visibility <String>]`: teamVisibilityType
   - `[WebUrl <String>]`: A hyperlink that will go to the team in the Microsoft Teams client.
 This is the URL that you get when you right-click a team in the Microsoft Teams client and select Get link to team.
 This URL should be treated as an opaque blob, and not parsed.

 LICENSEASSIGNMENTSTATES <IMicrosoftGraphLicenseAssignmentState[]>: State of license assignments for this user.
+Also indicates licenses that are directly-assigned and those that the user has inherited through group memberships.
 Read-only.
 Returned only on $select.
   - `[AssignedByGroup <String>]`:
   - `[DisabledPlans <String[]>]`:
   - `[Error <String>]`: